AMAZON BLACK HOWLER

 Geographic Distribution and Habitat

 The Amazon black howler monkey (Alouatta nigerrima) is most commonly known as simply the “black howler.”
-As its name suggests, it is a species of howler monkey, part of the Atelidae family of New World monkeys.
+As its name suggests, it is a species of howler monkey, part of the Atelidae family of Latin American monkeys.

 Living deep in Brazil’s south-central Amazon Basin, black howlers are endemic to an area just south of the Amazon River.
 Locals have reported sightings as far south as Igapó-Açu.
 The monkeys make their home in the trees of the region’s rainforest, as well as the small groves spread throughout the surrounding savannahs.